Learning new things and keeping your brain active will not only reduce the rate of cognitive decline as you age, it can be a lot of fun!

 University of the Third Age

-University of the Third Age, also known as U3A, focuses on the education and stimulation of retired members of the community.
+University of the Third Age, also known as U3A, focuses on the education and stimulation of semi-retired and retired members of the community.
 The syllabus is broad and the annual subscription cost is low, as all teaching and administration is provided by members on a voluntary basis.

 The 2 U3As in Boroondara, Deepdene and Hawthorn, offer courses, discussion groups and lectures on a wide range of subjects including history, maths, science, philosophy, cultures of the world, languages, technology, arts appreciation and much more.